hackbinghamton/CybersecurityWorkshop/SQL Injections/introToSQLInjections.md

 ## The Basics of an SQL Injection Attack

+Below are a few situations where attackers can exploit vulnerabilities in web applications to perform SQL Injection attacks.

+### Example Scenario #1: Online Store

 Let's assume we have a basic shopping application that displays products in categories such as `Stickers`, `Hoodies`, and `Tees`.

 If a user were to click on the `Stickers` tab to navigate to that category, the browser would request the following URL: